Visit

 Launch Your Career in Criminal Justice

-If you want to learn the technologies and skills used within various criminal justice systems today, the Aims criminal justice associate degree program can help you find entry-level positions within this ever-changing field.
+If you want to learn the technologies and skills used within various criminal justice systems today, the Aims criminal justice associate degree program can help you seek entry-level positions within this ever-changing field.
+Depending on your area of interest, you can also go on to continue your education.

 Criminal Justice Faculty & Staff